The general facts about Natural Stone Tiles

 Tumbled – the surface is given a worn, aged appearance.
 The tile edges are rounded off and look worn.

-There are other finishes like brushed and chiseled edge as well that give an aged appearance.
+There are other finishes like brushed and chiseled edge that give an aged appearance.

 Generally, natural stone is a dynamic material that exhibits a huge variance of natural characteristics.
 There are soft stones like the Mediterranean white limestone and extremely hard stones like black granite or the Jura Limestones.
 The density of these stones usually dictates where they are suitable for use.
 You can install all of our natural stone tiles in a bathroom, but we don't recommend the use of softer stones in kitchens - although many people still choose to install them!